dankamongmen/notcurses/USAGE.md

 // If smcup/rmcup capabilities are indicated, Notcurses defaults to making use
 // of the "alternate screen".
 This flag inhibits use of smcup/rmcup.
 #define NCOPTION_NO_ALTERNATE_SCREEN 0x0040

+// If the DISPLAY environment variable is defined, Notcurses will attempt to
+// connect to the specified X.org server using xcb.
+Failure to do so will not
+// halt Notcurses initialization, but this prevents the attempt from being made.
+#define NCOPTION_NO_XCB_CONNECT      0x0100ull

 // Configuration for notcurses_init().
 typedef struct notcurses_options {